plabradorjr/surgi_app_rails/README.md

 # This is Flatiron School Project on Ruby on Rails Framework

+# Installation
+After checking out the repo, run bundle install to install dependencies.

+To view app on your local host, run `rails s` and head to the specified port.

 ## Specs:

 - [x]  Using Ruby on Rails for the project